Hotel Arctic (Greenland)

 Hotel Arctic is a 4-star hotel located 2.7 km north of the Ilulissat Icefjord, a UNESCO World Heritage Site owned by Air Greenland.
 The hotel was built shortly after the airport was opened in 1984 to accommodate passengers.

 Hotel Arctic has 76 rooms, 9 suites and 5 aluminium "Igloos" built on the edge of the coast.
 The hotel's facilities can accommodate up to 120 people.
 The restaurant Ulo serves Greenland cuisine and local food.

-On September 1, 2013, the hotel was 100 percent -neutral.
+On September 1, 2013, the hotel was 100 percent carbon-neutral.